sharmapuneet599/Image-recognition-CIFAR-10/README.md

 ## Benchmark model
 We will be using Inception-v3 model as our benchmark model.
 We will apply transfer learning and remove the fully connected layer from its architecture then add some layers according to CIFAR-10 dataset.
 Here is the link for weights (https://github.com/fchollet/deep-learning-models/releases/download/v0.2/inception_v3_weights_th_dim_ordering_th_kernels.h5).

-## I worked on python 3.6 (ipython notebook) used the following libraries for the project:
+## I worked on python 3.6 (ipython notebook) and used the following libraries for the project:
 - Keras (2.)
 - matplotlib
 - time